 - Kavárna Liberál: Located on a quiet square in Holešovice, this pub opens at 8 a.m. and closes when the last guest leaves.
 Locals like to gather here for acoustic sets or literature readings.

 Beer can pretty much be found anywhere in Prague, and while mixed drinks have always been available, dedicated cocktail bars are a recent addition to the Prague nightlife scene.
-Bartenders have gotten creative in developing drinks that use local ingredients and flavors in venues with great atmosphere.
-Here are a few places to check out when you’re looking for something with a little flair:
+Bartenders have gotten creative in developing drinks that use local ingredients and flavors in venues with a great atmosphere.

-- Hemingway Bar: Fancy and cozy, and definitely date-night-worthy, each drink is served in an elaborate glass or vessel.
+- Hemingway Bar: Fancy, cozy, and definitely date-night-worthy, each drink is served in an elaborate glass or vessel.
 Try the Las Vacaciones De Hemingway if you’ve ever wanted to know what it’s like to drink out of a glass seashell.

 - Absintherie: Try over 100 different types of absinthe at this half-museum, half-cocktail bar dedicated to the spirit.